 According to the Department of Health and Human Services (HHS), CMS “is required by law to implement a quality payment incentive program” which is currently known as the Quality Payment Program.
 As previously noted, MIPS, along with APM, are the two systems that the CMS uses to measure and reward clinician performance in this program.

-With MIPS, clinicians must report their performance in four areas: quality, promoting interoperability, improvement activities, and cost.
+With the merit-based incentive payment system, clinicians must report their performance in four MIPS areas: quality, promoting interoperability, improvement activities, and cost.
 These categories make up the clinicians’ final score, which HHS uses to assess MIPS-eligible clinicians and determine their payment adjustment to Medicare reimbursements every year.

 According to HHS, “MIPS was designed to tie payments to quality and cost-efficient care, drive improvement in care processes and health outcomes, increase the use of healthcare information, and reduce the cost of care.”